Self-assembly in soft matter with multiple length scales

-In order to choose a physically relevant set of parameters in Eq. (\ref{pairpot}), one should direct the attention on the linear dispersion relation branches $\omega_{\pm}(k)$ derived in Ref. \cite{AndyWaltersThieleKnobloch}, which characterises the growth or decay of density modulations with wave number $k$ in the liquid state.
+In order to choose a relevant set of parameters for Eq. (\ref{pairpot}), we consider the linear dispersion relation branches $\omega_{\pm}(k)$, derived in Ref. \cite{AndyWaltersThieleKnobloch}, which characterise the growth or decay of density modulations, with wave number $k$, in the liquid state.
 The dependence of this quantity with the different parameters in Eq.~(\ref{pairpot}) is rather complicated.
 Before investigating such a complex quantity, we start by assuming that the mixture is formed by two independent components.
-This can be done by carefully selecting the interaction potentials.
+This can be ensured by carefully selecting the form of (\ref{pairpot}).
 In order to have two clearly distinct length scales we set the ratio $k_{\rm s}/k_{\rm b}\approx 20$, where $k_{\rm s}$ and $k_{\rm b}$ correspond to the large and small particle characteristic wave lengths, respectively.
-Without loss of generality, we thus choose the radii of the particles as $R_{\rm bb}=5$ and $R_{\rm ss}=0.25$ and use dimensionless units throughout.
-The linear dispersion relation for a single component system is given by \cite{ArcherEvans, archer2006dynamical, archer2013quasicrystalline, archer2015soft, walters2018structural}
+We set $R_{\rm bb}=5$ and $R_{\rm ss}=0.25$, and use dimensionless units throughout.
+When considering two separate systems of b and s particles, respectively, the linear dispersion relation for each component reads \cite{ArcherEvans, archer2006dynamical, archer2013quasicrystalline, archer2015soft, walters2018structural}